agustinvinao/agustinvinao.github.io/README.md

 <br/>

+Moving towards blockchain and web3, fully focused on generating material about these fields.

 > "..Judge a man by his questions rather than by his answers..."
 Voltaire

 <br/>

-#### 2022 goals:
+#### 2022 goals (updated):

+for my carrear:

+- migrate to web3 as a programmer
+- learning smart contract coding tools
+- implement/deploy my first AI app
+- contribute to opensource projects

+in my personal time:

 - transform my home in a smart place (yes, with me inside :P)
 - more blog posts
-- implement/deploy my first AI app
-- contribute to opensource projects
 - continue styding blockchain

 <br/>